unified-naming-convention/NamingStandard/api/misc.md

 ### Headers

-The exploit provides the following headers for identification on a web server:
+The executor provides the following headers for identification on a web server:

 | Header | Description |
 | ------ | ----------- |